Gulistan (Sorabji)

 "Gulistān"—Nocturne for Piano, commonly known as Gulistan, is a piano piece by Kaikhosru Shapurji Sorabji written in 1940.
 Its title refers to Golestan ("Rose Garden"), a collection of poems and stories by 13th-century Persian poet and writer Sa'di.
-The piece lasts about 30 minutes in performance and is often considered one of Sorabji's greatest works.
+The piece lasts about 30 minutes in performance and is often considered to be one of Sorabji's greatest works.

 Background and composition

 Persian poetry served as a source of inspiration for Sorabji throughout his life.
 Although not programmatic, Gulistān is inspired by Sa'di's (1210 – c.
 1291) book Golestan ("Rose Garden"), parts of which Sorabji had set to music in his Trois poèmes du "Gulistān" de Saʿdī (1926, rev. 1930) for piano and baritone.
 Besides the reference to Sa'di's work, the preface in the manuscript also contains a quotation from South Wind, a 1917 novel by Norman Douglas.

 Sorabji began work on Gulistān before 6 January 1940 and completed it on 13 August of the same year.
 Though originally dedicated to Frank Holliday, following the rupture of his friendship with Sorabji in 1979, the dedication was transferred to Sorabji's friend, the British poet, dramatist and translator Harold Morland, who, upon hearing the piece that same year, wrote: "This is no garden.
 But a spirit's Paradise."